 If you are having difficulties paying your bill please get in touch with us straight away.
-Don't wait for a reminder or other threatening letter.
+Don't wait to receive a reminder letter or a summons.

 Before contacting us

 List all the money you have coming in.
 Don't forget to include both yours and your partner's take home pay, benefits, income from people who live with you and regular income such as works pension or maintenance.

 Then list where your money goes.
 Your rent and mortgage are the most important bills followed by fuel and water.
 Council Tax payments take priority over debts such as credit cards, catalogues and unsecured loans.

 From this you will be able to see how much you can offer to pay and it will help us to come to an arrangement with you.